shashi9387/shashi9387/README.md

 - ⚡ Fun fact: ...
 -->

-Experienced Python Automation Engineer with 1.58 years of experience and going, has a high tendency to learn new things in the zone of my interest.
+Experienced Python Automation Engineer with 1.58 years of experience in testing, has a high tendency to learn new things in the zone of my interest.
 Committed to continuous learning and eager to explore new technologies and tech stacks.